alvarogarcia7/blog_source/source/_posts/draft_searching-on-failing-tests.md

 where:
   * ``i`` are green tests
   *  ``F`` is first failing test
+    * when executed in isolation, is green
+    * when executed in the sequence, is red
   *  ``j`` are tests after the failed test.

 Remember that in this list the order is important